vuw-research-computing/raapoi-tools/docs/index.md

 For example, the quicktest partition has a maximum job run-time of 1 hour, whereas the partition bigmem has a maximum runtime of 10 days.
-Partitions can also limit who can run a job.  iCurrently any user can use any partition but there may come a time when certain research groups purchase their own kit and they are given exclusive access.
+Partitions can also limit who can run a job.
+Currently any user can use any partition but there may come a time when certain research groups purchase their own nodes and they are given exclusive access.

 To view the partitions available to use you can type the vuw-partitions